Amulya77/resume1/README.md

 # resume1

-This is my simple 1 page resume.
+This is my single page resume.